-Use of Assail: Although other neonicotinoid insecticides (Movent and Scorpion) resulted in significant decrease in mealybug population, use of Assail did not resulted in low number of mealybugs in 2013.
+Use of Assail: Although other neonicotinoid insecticide (Scorpion) resulted in significant decrease in mealybug population, use of Assail did not result in low number of mealybugs in

+2013.
 Also, in the AREC plot, the delayed-dormant application of acetamiprid was tested in 2009-2011, but it did not provide a significant reduction in mealybug numbers.